jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 ***

 Look familiar?
-- This is kind of like an R^2 diagnostic for clustering.
+- This is kind of like an R^2 statistic for clustering.
 - Instead of a "line of best fit", we have cluster centroids.
 - Instead of "fitted values", we have cluster labels.
 - The "explained" part (BSS) tells us how distinct from data centroid the cluster centroids are.